SCH-IT-MurdochUni/NetworkingLabs/Server_Environments_and_Architectures/amazon_ec2_web_services.md

 	sudo cp EECS-2009-28.pdf /var/www/html/

 Now we can try to access that pdf file remotely via a web browser.
+You will need to add that file name preciscely to the end of your website string.

 If you have difficulties accessing the file via a browser, here are some potential issues:
 * At times Apache has changed the default directory from which it serves HTML.  /var/www or /var/www/html are common.
 One way to find out where the files are being served from is to locate the existing "index.html" file and place your files in the same directory.